George Nicholson (diplomat): Scottish affairs

+Nicholson reported on Anne of Denmark's dislike of George Home in 1592.
+Robert Carr, the future Earl of Somerset, served as Home's page, and it has been suggested that this was the origin of Anne's later enmity with Somerset.

 Robert Bowes sent him to William Cecil in October 1593 with a list of instructions about Scottish politics, and if he should intercede with James VI for Francis Stewart, 5th Earl of Bothwell, and whether he should ignore Lord Home's interference with his letters, and also about Bowe's potential return to England and replacement, and his debts.

 Nicholson, Roger Aston, and John Colville all wrote to Bowes in March 1595 about the arrival of James Myreton, a Jesuit priest, and brother of the Laird of Cambo.
 He was detained at Leith by David Lindsay, and when brought to the king he said he was sent from the Pope and a Cardinal.
 He brought a jewel from the Cardinal to wear on a chain that depicted the Crucifixion made of gold, crystal, and bone.
 James VI gave the jewel to Anne of Denmark.

 In August 1595 Nicholson rode to Loch Lomond and the castle on Inchmurrin with Elizabeth's letters for James VI, where the king often went on annual hunting trips.
 Sir George Home told him to note that the king received Lachlan Mor Maclean to his favour.
 MacLean and the Earl of Argyll went hunting with the king at a "mean house" belonging to Argyll.

 In September 1595 he went to Falkland Palace where he observed at first hand the feud between Anne of Denmark and the Earl of Mar, who was the keeper of her son, Prince Henry.
 The queen would not look to that side of the chamber where the Earl stood.
 She said she would not go to Stirling for fear they would give her a poisoned posset, despite the king's wish that she would go with him to Linlithow and then to Stirling Castle, where Mar and his mother Annabell Murray kept Prince Henry.
 In October the queen pointedly kept the younger Countess of Mar waiting outside her chamber for an hour at Linlithgow.

 Nicholson was given £300 Sterling for Robert Bowes in August 1596.
 The money was to reimburse sums advanced to James Colville, and was paid by Thomas Foulis and Robert Jousie who administered the king's English subsidy.
 Sir Robert Cecil encouraged the English courtier Roger Aston with gifts which he sent to Nicholson, including 20 yards of fine black velvet for Aston's wife, Margaret Stewart, who with her mother the Mistress of Ochiltree and sisters was a lady-in-waiting in the household of Anne of Denmark.